janwvjaarsveld/neovimcraft.nvim/README.md

 require('neovimcraft').setup({
     -- Path to store the cache.
 Data will be stored in a subdirectory called 'neovimcraft' cache_path = vim.fn.stdpath("cache"),
-    -- If false, the cache will be updated on the first search update_cache_at_start = false,
+    -- If true, the cache will be checked and updated when the plugin is loaded -- If false, the cache will be checked and updated on the first search update_cache_at_startup = false,
+    -- Enable or disable glow for README rendering use_glow = true,
     -- The window configuration for the readme preview readme_window = {
         -- The fraction of the editor's width width_ratio = 0.6,
         -- The fraction of the editor's height height_ratio = 0.8,
         -- Available options: 'none', 'single', 'double', 'rounded', etc. border = "double",
     },
     -- Enable or disable user auto commands setup_user_commands = true,
     -- User command name
     command_names = {
-    search_plugins = "NeovimcraftPlugins", -- Command for plugin search
+        -- Command for plugin search
+        search_plugins = "NeovimcraftPlugins",
-    search_tags = "NeovimcraftTags", -- Command for tag search
+        -- Command for tag search
+        search_tags = "NeovimcraftTags",
     },
     key_bindings = {
-            close = "q", -- Key to close the preview window open_git = "o", -- Key to open GitHub link back_to_search = "<BS>", -- Key to go back to search results },
+        -- Key to close the preview window close = "q",
+        -- Key to open GitHub link
+        open_git = "o",
+        -- Key to go back to search results back_to_search = "<BS>",
+    },
     -- How often to refresh the cache in seconds cache_refesh_rate = 24 * 3600, -- 24 hours